 In February 2019, we entered into a loan agreement (the "2019 MD Loan") with the Department of Housing and Community Development, a principal department of the State of Maryland ("Maryland").
 Pursuant to the 2019 MD Loan, Maryland agreed to provide a \$0.5 million term loan.
 Amounts outstanding under the 2019 MD Loan bear simple interest at an annual rate of 8.00%.
 Under the 2019 MD Loan, we agreed to affirmative and negative covenants to which we will remain subject until maturity.
 These covenants include providing information about the Company and our operations; limitations on our ability to retire, repurchase, or redeem our common or preferred stock, options, and warrants other than per the terms of the securities; and limitations on our ability to pay dividends of cash or property.
 There are no financial covenants associated with the Loan Agreement.
 Events of default under the Loan Agreement include failure to make payments when due, insolvency events, failure to comply with covenants, and material adverse effects with respect to the Company.
 We are not in violation of any affirmative or negative covenants.
 Repayment of the full balance outstanding is due on February 22, 2034.
-The 2019 MD Loan establishes "Phantom Shares," based on 119,906 shares of our Common Stock (based on 863,110 Series C Preferred Shares prior to the Reverse Recapitalization), determined at issuance.
+The 2019 MD Loan establishes "Phantom Shares," based on 119,906 shares of Common Stock (based on 863,110 Series C Preferred Shares prior to the Reverse Recapitalization), determined at issuance.
 The Loan Agreement states the repayment amount is to be the greater of the balance of principal and accrued interest or the Phantom Shares value.
 We determined that the note should be accounted for at fair value.
 We record the fair value of the debt at the end of each reporting period.
 In order to value the note, we consider the amount of the simple interest expense that would be due and the value of Phantom Shares.
-Upon the closing of the Reverse Recapitalization and as of December 31, 2020, the fair value of the 2019 MD Loan is determined based on the closing price of CLNN shares listed on the Nasdaq.
-Expense of \$0.5 million and \$10 thousand was recognized during the three months ended March 31, 2021 and 2020, respectively.
-The fair value of \$1.5 million and \$1.1 million of principal and accrued interest is included in longterm notes payable as of March 31, 2021 and December 31, 2020, respectively.
+Upon the closing of the Reverse Recapitalization and as of December 31, 2020, the fair value of the 2019 MD Loan is determined based on the closing price of CLNN shares listed on Nasdaq.
+Income of \$0.2 million and expense of \$0.3 million was recognized during the three and six months ended June 30, 2021, respectively.
+Expense of \$0.1 million and \$0.1 million was recognized during the three and six months ended June 30, 2020, respectively.
+The fair value of \$1.3 million and \$1.1 million of principal and accrued interest is included in long-term notes payable as of June 30, 2021 and December 31, 2020, respectively.